alansav/range/README.md

 # range

-This project is a .NET Core application.
+This project is a .NET Standard 2.0 Class Library.

 This project provides a class which can be used to model a range of type Generic and has a helper method InRange which returns a boolean if the value provided is within the range provided.